3D reconstruction with electron density – DENSS in RAW¶

 Note that by default the densities are aligned and averaged, including enantiomer filtering, and a refined density is created from the average.

 Wait for all of the DENSS runs and averaging to finish.
 Depending on the speed of your computer this could take a bit.

 Once the reconstructions are finished, the window should automatically switch to the results tab.
 If it doesn’t, click on the results tab.

 The results panel summarizes the results of the reconstruction runs.
-If you are using a .out file, then at the top of the panel there is the ambimeter evaluation of how ambiguous the reconstructions might be (see previous tutorial section).
+If you are using a .out file, then at the top of the panel there is the ambimeter evaluation of how ambiguous the reconstructions might be (see earlier tutorial section).
 If averaging was run there is an estimate of the reconstruction resolution based on the Fourier shell correlation.
 In the models section there are several tabs.
 The summary tab shows the chi^2, Rg, support volume, and RSC to the reference model.
 If any model was not included in the averaging it is highlighted in red.

 Individual model results are displayed in the numbered tabs.
 For each individual model there are plots of: the original data and the model data (scattering from density); the residual between the original data and the model data; and chi squared, Rg and support volume vs. refinement step.

 - Verify that the residual between the actual data and the model data is small.